simopt-admin/simopt/docs/source/models/trafficsignal.rst

    :alt: TrafficLight Roadmap
    :align: center

-The graph depicts a system with:
+The figure depicts a system with:

 * **6 Allowable Starting Nodes:** These nodes represent entry points into the road network: **N1, N2, E2, S2, S1, and W1**.
 * **6 Allowable Ending Nodes:** These nodes represent exit points from the road network: **N1, N2, E1, S2, S1, and W2**.